paul-szczepanek/lethe/SKIM manual.md

 - `LoadSession(value)` - load a session with the given name, if no value is given continue the last played session.
 Will start a new session if no session is present.
+- `UserBookmark(value)` - silently create a bookmark at current place using the provided text value as description.
+The text value can be provided by the player.
+This will overwrite any previous bookmark at this place.
 - `OpenMenu()` - open the game menu in the reader.
 - `CloseMenu()` - close the game menu in the reader.
 - `Quit()` - this will call CloseBook() to save the session and then quit